ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 Morkite (2 dwarves): https://youtu.be/R9bZczjiCRA
 \-------
 --Triples the swarm sizes of Haz5 enemies (200% on single player)
---Resupplies cost 50 nitra
---Escort missions rocks have 25% health (as you will be busy with enemies)
 --150% XP bonus
 --Added a delay before first announced swarm to let you get some nitra first
 --All waves will be massive, regular Starship Troopers vacation is over
---Replaces Haz 5.
+--Replaces Haz 4.5, 5, 5.5 (Includes EDD).
 Only the host needs the mod
---YOU DON'T NEED "Custom Cap" mod, but if you want to use it anyways, you might crash on first launch.
-Let me know if you have issues and I'll remove it or figure something out
+--IMPORTANT: Use EITHER the "400_cap" file ALONE or the regular file along with ArcticEcho's "Custom Cap" mod (using 400 enemies, 200 swarmers)
+\-------
+NOTES:
+-You should use the mod to reduce Escort mission's flying rocks' health to 25%
+-You should use the mod to improve Doretta's damage resistance by 75%
+-You should use the mod to make resupplies cost 50 nitra

-**Update v33.7.4 Changelog:**
+**Update v33.7.5 Changelog:**
-Adds Difficulties for EDD and includes enemy cap (SEE NOTE ABOVE)
+Removes all bundled mods to remove confusion

 ## Twice the enemies Haz 3, 3.5, 4, 4.5, 5, 5.5 (Missions + Deep Dives) - v33.10.1
 **Authors:** NaturalBornCamper